Skip to content

 The Tax Angle Many People Overlook

 If you are self-employed or run a small business, a portion of your home office costs may be claimable as a business expense.
-This is worth considering carefully, because it effectively reduces the real cost of your setup.
+This is may also matter, because it effectively reduces the real cost of your setup.
 Many people find the tax benefit alone brings the payback period forward by several months.
 The exact rules vary by country and personal circumstance, so it can help to check with the relevant tax authority or speak with an accountant before making assumptions.

 What Often Gets Left Out of the Calculation